f500/elewant/README.md

     http://localhost.elewant.com/

-> If you want to be able to log in with twitter, you'll need to create an application at app.twitter.com, then place your key & secret in `app/config/parameters.yml`.
+> If you want to be able to log in with twitter, you'll need to create an application at app.twitter.com, then place your key & secret in `.env`.

 ### Getting started with Vagrant